mhdr/sc-widgets/raw/sc-gauge/ScGauge.md

 # ScGauge
 Manage a generic gauge.

 This class is studied to be an "helper class" to facilitate the user to create a gauge.
 The path is generic and must be defined in a inherited class.

 This class start with a standard configuration of features as follow:
-- **One base** (inherited from the [ScDrawer](../sc-drawer/ScDrawer.md))<br />
+- **One copier** (inherited from the [ScCopier](../sc-drawer/ScCopier.md))<br />
-The base drawing where _define the path to follow_.
-This this tha main path and will followed by all features.
+The base drawing following the path defined in the owner without changes.
 - **One notchs** manager (inherited from the [ScNotchs](../sc-notchs/ScNotchs.md))<br />
-To create the _notchs_ that will following the path defined in the base.
+To create the _notchs_ that will following the path defined in the owner.
 - **One writer** manager (inherited from the [ScWriter](../sc-writer/ScWriter.md))<br />
-To write _text_ tokens on the path defined in the base.
+To write _text_ tokens on the path defined in the owner.
 - **One copier** (inherited from the [ScCopier](../sc-copier/ScCopier.md))<br />
 To create the _progress_ effect.
 - **Two pointers** (inherited from the [ScPointer](../sc-pointer/ScPointer.md))<br />
 In case of _input_ enabled can define the low and high value by the user interaction on the pointers.

-In this class are exposed many methods to drive the common feature from the code or directly by the XML.
+In this class are exposed many methods to drive the most used properties from the code or directly from the XML.
-The features are recognized from the class by its tag so changing, for example, the color of notchs you will change the color of all notchs tagged.
+To manage the features will recognized from the class type and its tag so changing, for example, the color of notchs you will change the color of all notchs tagged.
 This is useful when you have a custom features configuration that use one more of feature per type.
 All the custom features added without a defined tag should be managed by the user by himself.

-## ScDrawer class details
+## ScGauge class details
 This class extend the [ScDrawer](..\sc-drawer\ScDrawer.md) class.
 This is an abstract class and cannot be instantiate directly but only inherited from another class.
 Note that this class no have path properties exposed to modify it directly but you need to override the `createPath()` method.